-^{1.} Kavikulguru Institute of Technology & Science, Ramtek ^{2.} Department of Mathematics, MJP Educational Campus, RTM Nagpur University, Nagpur 440 033, India.
+1Kavikulguru Institute of Technology & Science, Ramtek

+2Department of Mathematics, MJP Educational Campus, RTM Nagpur University, Nagpur 440 033, India.

-Abstract- This paper is concerned with inverse steady-state thermoelastic problem in which we need to determine the temperature distribution, unknown temperature gradient, displacement function and thermal stresses of semi-infinite rectangular plate when the boundary conditions are known.
-Integral transform techniques have been used to obtain the solution of the problem.
+Abstract- This paper is concerned with steady-state thermoelastic problem in which we need to determine the temperature distribution, displacement function and thermal stresses of semi-infinite rectangular plate when the boundary conditions are known.
+Integral transform techniques are used to obtain the solution of the problem.

-Key Words: Semi-infinite rectangular plate, inverse problem, Integral transforms technique.
+Key Words: Semi-infinite rectangular plate, direct problem, Integral transform technique